 Solar-powered extractor fans (Google for suppliers)

-Make caravan fridges work as claimed – electrical problems with 12 volt fridges
+Make travel trailer fridges work as claimed – electrical problems with 12-volt fridges

 Most 12 volt fridges have grossly inadequate cabling – many only 25% of that required.
 Check by seeing if the fridge cools better on 230 volts (where relevant).
 Cable issues are worsened by faulty fuse holders: and particularly cigarette lighter plugs and associated too small wiring.
 Scrap such plugs and wire the fridge to the battery by the shortest route.

-Using adequate cable makes an extraordinary difference to make caravan fridges work as claimed.
+Using adequate cable makes an extraordinary difference to make travel trailer fridges work as claimed.
 For an electric fridge to battery distance of fewer than four metres, use 4 mm² cable (AWG/B&S 11).
 Over four metres use 6 mm² cable (AWG/B&S 9).
 If over four metres, move the battery closer.

 Do NOT use the auto cable sold by auto parts and hardware stores without first reading about it below – or in more detail in Caravan & Motorhome Electrics.

-Do also see DC-DC Charging – this shows how ensure the caravan battery and fridge receive their full required voltage from the vehicle alternator.
-This can totally transform a caravan or camper trailer fridge.
+Do also see DC-DC Charging – this shows how ensure the travel trailer battery and fridge receive their full required voltage from the vehicle alternator.
+This can totally transform a travel trailer or camper trailer fridge.

-Make caravan fridges work as claimed – auto cable problems
+Make travel trailer fridges work as claimed – auto cable problems

 Appliance makers specify cable by its cross-section in mm².
 Auto cable makers (in effect) specify it by the size hole you can just push it through.
 They rate it by its overall diameter including insulation!

-Make caravan fridges work as claimed – cable current rating trap
+Make travel trailer fridges work as claimed – cable current rating trap

 Never use cable lighter than advised above.
 If you do the fridge cannot work correctly

-Make caravan fridges work as claimed – problems with three-way fridges
+Make travel trailer fridges work as claimed – problems with three-way fridges